Hyper Light Drifter: Reception

-Hyper Light Drifter received critical acclaim, holding a score of 84/100 at the review aggregator Metacritic.
-Common praise has been given to the game's visuals, sound design and combat mechanics.
-Kyle Hilliard of Game Informer awarded the game a 9.5/10, claiming that the game "has already positioned itself as one of the best experiences of the year."
+Hyper Light Drifter received "generally favorable reviews", according to the review aggregator Metacritic.
+Praise was given to the game's visuals, sound design and combat mechanics, while criticism was directed towards the difficult boss fights.
+Kyle Hilliard of Game Informer wrote that the game "has already positioned itself as one of the best experiences of the year."
 Brandin Tyrrel of IGN called the game a "gorgeous, trendy hunk of stylish old-school sensibilities mated with the iconic hues of pixelated indie charm."
 Christian Donlan of Eurogamer praised the game's "intoxicating" atmosphere, as well as Disasterpeace's "typical delight" of a soundtrack.

 Kevin VanOrd of GameSpot cites the game's art direction as "rich and thoughtful," and comments on its "fluid, demanding, and fair" combat system.
+TouchArcade liked the mobile port's use of haptic feedback, writing, "I don't think I've played a game that has implemented haptic vibration this well on iOS".
+Wired praised the themes of the story, "the drifter's lonely journey is equal parts Robert Heinlein and Akira Kurosawa".
+Destructoid enjoyed the stylized pixel art, writing, "The visual presentation of Hyper Light Drifter is second to none".

 Mixed criticism commonly falls upon the minimalism of the game's storytelling method.
 Tyrrel alleges its "abstract storytelling" is a negative aspect, while Griffin McElroy of Polygon claims that the game's story is replaced with "moods", and "quiet moments with constant scenes of breakneck, pitch-perfect action".
+PC Gamer liked the game's combat, but criticized the storytelling as well, "This minimalist approach gives it an air of intriguing mystery, but it can also make it feel aimless".

 Accolades

 Legacy

 Heart Machine's next game, Solar Ash (originally announced as Solar Ash Kingdom), was announced in March 2019, and is set in the same universe as Hyper Light Drifter though not as a direct sequel.
-The game was published by Annapurna Interactive and was released on PlayStation 5, PlayStation 4, and Windows PCs in December 2021.
+The game was published by Annapurna Interactive and was released on PlayStation 5, PlayStation 4, and Microsoft Windows in December 2021.

-In March 2022 another follow-up game that set in the same universe as the other games but is also not a sequel titled Hyper Light Breaker was announced.
-The game will published by Gearbox Publishing with a planned early access release in early 2023 and will feature single-player and cooperative online multiplayer gameplay set in a 3D world.
+In March 2022, another follow-up game that was set in the same universe as the other games but is also not a sequel titled Hyper Light Breaker was announced.
+The game is published by Gearbox Publishing and has been released in early access in January 2025.
+The game features single-player and cooperative online multiplayer gameplay set in a 3D world.

 The Drifter is a playable character in the games Runbow and Brawlout, as well as in the upcoming game Hex Heroes.
 The Drifter will also be added as an expansion character in the board game Kingdom Death: Monster.
 Hyper Light Drifter is also featured on one of the clothing options for Travis Touchdown in Travis Strikes Again: No More Heroes.